LostSoulfly/MiningService/README.md

 Run IdleService.exe once, so it can generate the default MinerService.json configuration file.
 Open MinerService.json in a text editor (Notepad ++ recommended), and edit the settings to your liking.

+After modifying the settings, you can test them by running IdleService.exe.
+This will cause it to run as a Console window.
+After you are satisfied that your settings work, run `install.bat` to install IdleService as a Windows service, and then run `start.bat` to start the IdleService.
+If things went well, you should see a notifaction above your taskbar icons telling you that it is running.

+If you want to stop the service, run `stop.bat`.
+You can also use an elevated command prompt for all of these.
+`IdleService.exe start`
+`IdleService.exe stop`
+`IdleService.exe uninstall`.
+Or with the Service Control manager built into Windows: `sc start IdleService` `sc stop IdleService`.

 #### MinerService.json
 Below CPU miner is XMRIG, and GPU miner is EWBF.
 ```